MA Pastoral Counseling | 60 Credits

 To Learn more...

-Dr. Kirk Bingaman, professor and chair of the Pastoral Counseling and Care area
+Dr. Kirk Bingaman, professor in the Pastoral Counseling and Care area

 Master of Arts in Pastoral Counseling and Spiritual Care (MAPCSC) | 60 credits